junharismon/tes-K-style/Readme.md

 - Clone the repository

-- Open a terminal or command prompt and navigate to the project's root directory.
+- Open a terminal or command prompt and navigate to the project's root directory "cd my-app".

 - Install project dependencies by running the following command:

   - npm install

 - Start the Expo development server by running the following command:
-  - expo start --tunnel
+  - expo start --tunnel or npm start --tunnel

 This will launch the Expo DevTools in your default web browser.